katyukha/odoo-rpc-client/README.rst

 So we have 5 orders in done state.
 So let's read them.

-Default way to read data from OpenERP is to search for required records with *search* method which return's list of IDs of records, then read data using *read* method.
-Both methods mostly same as OpenERP internal
+Default way to read data from Odoo is to search for required records with *search* method which return's list of IDs of records, then read data using *read* method.
+Both methods mostly same as Odoo internal
 ones:

 ::